chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

 * The ``number of fluids`` parameter controls the number of fluids in the simulation.
 This parameter is set to ``1`` except in `Two Phase Simulations`_ .

+* The ``reference temperature`` parameter specifies the reference temperature used in the calculation of some physical properties or the thermal expansion force.

   * The ``rheological model`` parameter sets the choice of rheological model.
 The choices are between ``newtonian``, ``power-law``, ``carreau`` and ``phase_change``.
 For more details on the rheological models, see  `Rheological Models`_ .

   * The ``kinematic viscosity`` parameter is the kinematic viscosity of the newtonian fluid in units of :math:`\text{Length}^{2} \cdot \text{Time}^{-1}`.
 In SI, this is :math:`\text{m}^{2} \cdot \text{s}^{-1}`.
 This viscosity is only used when ``rheological model = newtonian``.